 Requesting Public Records

-The San José Fire Department (SJFD) is committed to providing members of the public their full right of access to department public records under the California Public Records Act and the Health Insurance Portability and Accountability Act (HIPAA).
+The San José Fire Department is committed to providing members of the public their full right of access to department public records under the California Public Records Act and the Health Insurance Portability and Accountability Act.

 Our goal is to ensure that members of the public receive prompt, accurate and thorough responses to their requests for public records maintained by the department.
 Read the City’s Public Records Policy and Protocol.

-Records available by request through the SJFD and its bureaus are:
+The following records are available by request through the SJFD and its bureaus:

 Fees for Public Records

 The City will not charge for access to data that is readily accessible without significant cost.